gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-with-.zip.md

 ...
 ```

-### Check management API is running
+### Check Management API is running

-You can test that your management API node is running by sending an HTTP request to port `8083` on `localhost`:
+You can test that your Management API node is running by sending an HTTP request to port `8083` on `localhost`:

 ```sh
 curl -X GET http://localhost:8083/management/organizations/DEFAULT/environments/DEFAULT/apis